What to watch for in Dr. Oz’s first televised Senate debate - NewsBreak

 Barnette made headlines during a recent forum after calling Oz a “liberal.”
 She’s a conservative political commentator.

 Sands served as the U.S. ambassador to Denmark during the Trump administration.
-It’s worth noting Oz gained Trump’s endorsement over Sands.Who’s running for U.S. Senate in Pennsylvania?
+It’s worth noting Oz gained Trump’s endorsement over Sands.Federal court sets deadline for Ohio statehouse maps

 How will the candidates act on the same stage?